 The U.S. Food and Drug Administration (FDA) will review data from all of the trials, along with test tube and animal studies, to determine whether or not to approve the drug.
 Sometimes, an important new drug is granted “accelerated approval” by the FDA while the Phase III studies are still ongoing.
 Other times, the FDA requires all studies to be completed before an application for approval can be filed.

 Finally, Phase IV studies may evaluate the approved drug in more people and different populations.
-Phase IV studies, also known as post-marketing studies, are also conducted to test several different approved treatments, to find out if one works better than others.
+Phase IV studies, also known as post-marketing studies, are also conducted to test several different approved treatments to find out whether one works better than others.

 Some people living with viral hepatitis enter clinical trials to gain access to a doctor or clinic because they may not have any other options for receiving care.
 Some trials provide the equivalent of free care and medication, but others require that certain tests be covered and that approved meds be provided by the participant.
 Although enrolling in a study may be a useful part of your treatment, it is important to know that the main purpose of the trial is to test the treatment—not to provide the best possible medical care.
 Therefore, study participation is not a good substitute for regular doctor visits.